Are the bells in your tower safe?

 Annual maintenance will often keep a bell ringing for decades before any repairs are needed.
 Unfortunately, bells are located high in towers and are generally difficult to access; maintenance is often out of mind since the bell is out of sight.
 Many churches do not realize their bell is in need of assistance until there is a crisis.

 - Bells difficult to ring?
 This might be a sign that the pulley blocks and/or wheel is loose, poorly aligned, damaged, or could indicate rope wear.

 - Muffled or stuttering bell?
 This could be a sign that the clapper return springs are loose or broken.

 - Bat and bird droppings?
 Animal droppings corrode bells and hardware.
 It’s very important to keep bat and birds out of the bell tower.
-If droppings are present, photograph where the animals are entering the tower or steeple—if possible— and recommend take steps to screen them out.
+If droppings are present, figure out where the animals are entering and take steps to screen them out.